Ashrayyy/AshChess-Chess-Engine/README.md

 ## Contact

-In case you want to contribute to the project, or if you have any queries, you can reach me at [ashrayy.tiwari@gmail.com] or dm me at my LinkedIn[https://www.linkedin.com/in/ashrayy/] !
+In case you want to contribute to the project, or if you have any queries, you can [Email me](mailto:ashrayy.tiwari@gmail.com) or dm me at my [LinkedIn](https://www.linkedin.com/in/ashrayy/) !